SRCM Mod. 35

 The SRCM Mod.
-35 is a hand grenade that was first issued to the Royal Italian Army in 1935, serving through World War II and into the 1980s.
+35 is a hand grenade that was first issued to the Royal Italian Army in 1935, serving through World War II and into the 1990s.

 Nickname

 Nicknamed "Red Devils" by the British in 1941–1942 during the North African Campaign after the red color of the most common type.

 Description

 Entered into service in 1935, the SRCM Mod.
 35, together with the OTO Mod.
 35 and the Breda Mod.
 35 represented the new generation of hand grenades with which the Royal Italian Army faced World War II.
 After the Armistice of Cassibile it was adopted as Handgranate 328 by the German forces in Italy.
-It was used by the Italian Army until the late 1980s, and the armed forces of Malta (supplied by MIATM).
+It was used by the Italian Army until the early 1990s, and the armed forces of Malta (supplied by MIATM).

 The SRCM Mod.
 35 is an offensive-type hand grenade meaning that it scatters light shrapnel, lethal within a radius of less than the maximum distance of the throw, its purpose being to cover the advance of the thrower without the thrower having to seek cover.
 Typical throwing range is 20-25 m and the effective range of the shrapnel 10-15 m.
 The outer shell of the grenade is aluminium, containing 43 g of TNT and dinitronaphthalene with an internal wire wrapped around it that turns into shrapnel at the time of the explosion.
 It has two safeties, a manual one consisting of a crossbar with brass handle and an automatic one, consisting of a cross bar of aluminium connected to an external handle.

 During the war the SRCM were also used as anti-personnel mines with appropriate modifications.
 Mounted without the safety, inside a tubular structure with a protruding pin that worked as striker.
 When stepped on the striker depressed into the tube hitting the grenade fuze.